RevenueCat/docs/docs/tools/targeting.md

 **Platform**:

-The platform that your customer is currently using (e.g. iOS, watchOS, tvOS).
+The platform that your customer is currently using (e.g. iOS, watchOS, Android).

 ### How conditions interact with each other